The Great Race: Pie fight

 Colorful cream pies with fillings such as raspberry, strawberry, blueberry and lemon were used.
 For continuity between days of shooting, the actors were photographed at the end of each day and then made up the following morning to have the same colorful appearance, the same smears of pie crust and filling.

 Edwards told the cast that a pie fight by itself is not funny, so to make it funny they would build tension by having the hero, dressed all in white, fail to get hit with any pies.
 He said "The audience will start yearning for him to get it".
-Finally, the hero was to take a pie in the face at "just the right moment".
+Finally, the hero was to take a (white) pie in the face at "just the right moment".

 Shooting was halted while the actors took the weekend off.
 Over the weekend, the pie residue spoiled all over the scenery.
 When the actors returned Monday morning, the set stank so badly that the building required a thorough cleaning and large fans to blow out the sour air.
-The missing pie residue was recreated carefully with more pies, and shooting resumed.
+The missing pie residue was recreated carefully with more pies and shooting resumed.

 At first, the actors had fun with the pie fight assignment, but eventually the process grew wearisome and dangerous.
 Wood choked briefly on pie filling which hit her open mouth.
 Lemmon exaggerated that he got knocked out a few times; he said "a pie hitting you in the face feels like a ton of cement".
 At the end of shooting, when Edwards called "cut!", he was barraged with several hundred pies that members of the cast had hidden, waiting for the moment.

 The pie fight scene paid homage to the early Mack Sennett practice of using a single thrown pie as comedic punctuation, but to a greater degree, it was a celebration of movie pie fights such as Behind the Screen (1916) with Charlie Chaplin; The Battle of the Century (1927) starring Stan Laurel and Oliver Hardy; and In the Sweet Pie and Pie (1941) with the Three Stooges.
 In his script for The Great Race, Edwards called for a "Battle of the Century–style pie fight".
 Although Edwards used 4,000 pies over five days, many of these were used as set dressing for continuity.
 Laurel and Hardy used 3,000 pies in only one day of shooting, so more are seen flying through the air.
 Leonard Maltin compared The Great Race pie fight to The Battle of the Century and determined that Laurel and Hardy's pacing was far superior, that the more modern film suffered from an "incomplete understanding of slapstick" while the 1927 pie fight remains "one of the great scenes in all of screen comedy."